morse-simulator/morse/doc/morse/user/builder.rst

 -------------------------

-In MORSE, we call a *simulation environment* a main *simulation scenario* (a Python script that describe the environment, the static objects, the robots, the sensors and/or actuators, etc.) and a set of optional resources, that may comprise models (as Blender ``.blend`` files) and implementation of custom components.
+In MORSE, we call a *simulation environment* a main *simulation scenario* (a Python script that describes the environment, the static objects, the robots, the sensors and/or actuators, etc.) and a set of optional resources, that may comprise models (as Blender ``.blend`` files) and implementations of custom components.

-These files are usually stored in a single self-contained folder (which ease sharing), but since regular Python's ``import`` mechanism works as expected, you can also organize your files differently (for instance, to share a complex robot description between several simulation scenarios).
+These files are usually stored in a single self-contained folder (for convenient sharing), but since regular Python's ``import`` mechanism works as expected, you can also organize your files differently (for instance, to share a complex robot description between several simulation scenarios).